 The project is for those who teach and/or have responsibility for the curriculum in Years 5-8.
 Participants may be subject leaders or teachers with responsibility for transition in a school.
-They need to be supported to try out different tasks with their students and be released to attend three full-day workshops.
+They need to be supported to try out different tasks with their pupils and be released to attend three full-day workshops.

-Find out more Search years 5-8 continuity online or contact your local Maths Hub: admin@londonsouthwestmathshub.co.uk Benefits - Your pupils in KS2 and KS3 will demonstrate a positive attitude to maths - You will make common use of approaches, representations and language across phases - You will deepen your knowledge and understanding of the curriculum across KS2 and KS3 and the expectations of pupils at the end of each Key Stage - You and your cross-phase colleagues will collaborate on issues of curriculum and pedagogy as a normal part of your schools' transition practice The Work Groups are fully funded by the Maths Hubs Programme, so are free to participating schools.
+Find out more Search years 5-8 continuity online or contact your local Maths Hub: info@londonsouthwestmathshub.co.uk Benefits - Your pupils in KS2 and KS3 will demonstrate a positive attitude to maths - You will make common use of approaches, representations and language across phases - You will deepen your knowledge and understanding of the curriculum across KS2 and KS3 and the expectations of pupils at the end of each Key Stage - You and your cross-phase colleagues will collaborate on issues of curriculum and pedagogy as a normal part of your schools' transition practice